condense9/hark-lang/README.md

 ### 'print' returns the value printed

-In this snippet, "Hello Worlds!" is actually printed 3 times.
-First in `bar`, then in `main`, and then again by the Teal CLI as the value returned from `main`.
+In this snippet, "Hello Worlds!" is actually printed twice.
+First in `bar`, then in `main`.

 ```javascript
 fn bar() {